KyleCBowman/Kalah/READ_THIS_FIRST.md

 Looping the game 1000 times (Josh)

-Adding a getCounters method in the Board class that takes an integer for the board position and returns the number of counters in that space as an integer ()
+Adding a getCounters method in the Board class that takes an integer for the board position and returns the number of counters in that space as an integer (Jack)

 Adding java doc ()